Christoph Lang

-Christoph Lang (born 7 January 2002) is an Austrian professional footballer who plays as a forward for LASK.
+Christoph Lang (born 7 January 2002) is an Austrian professional footballer who plays as a forward for Austrian Football Bundesliga club LASK and the Austria national team.

 Club career

 Christoph Lang made his professional debut for Sturm Graz on the 17 July 2021, replacing Kelvin Yeboah and scoring a goal in a 9–0 Austrian Cup away win against ATSV Stadl-Paura.

 After featuring infrequently for Sturm Graz's first team, Lang was sent out on loan to SV Ried for six months in January 2023.

 For the 2023–24 season, Lang moved on a new loan to TSV Hartberg.

 In January 2024, Lang signed a three-and-a-half-year contract with Rapid Wien.

 On 6 February 2025, Lang moved to LASK on a two-and-a-half-year contract.

+International career

+Lang is an Austria youth international, having represented the U21 team.

+On September 2026, he was one of the players who were called up to the Austria national team by head coach Ralf Rangnick, for the 2026–27 UEFA Nations League B matches against Israel, Kosovo (twice) and Republic of Ireland on 24, 27 September, 1 and 4 October 2026.